dKvale/AirCAS/README.md

-# AirCAS
+# aircas

-A warehouse for air toxics information.
+`aircas` is a fledgling new project that currently does nothing.
+One day it aspires to...

+Retrieve air toxics information from the EPA and state environmental agencies.

+`aircas` connects to online data sources to retrieve the following details about air pollutants.
-- Risk values
+- State and federal risk values
 - Chemical parameters
-- Health outcomes
+- Negative health outcomes
 - Common sources
 - Background concentrations